 You might think Spain’s climate is not as diverse as other European destinations, but there is still some volatility.
 For the most part, expect warm to very hot and dry summers in the interior, and hot and humid in the coastal regions and islands.
 Winters are cool to mild with some rain, depending on which part of the country you’re visiting.

 We saw little to no rain each time we’ve been to Spain, but there can be some stretches of rain in the autumn and winter, particularly in November and December in the south.
 The North coast around San Sebastian sees the most rainfall, which comes fairly evenly throughout the year.
 Majorca, Ibiza, and the Canary Islands see most of their rainy days in the winter months.

-For averages and examples of what you can expect in terms of weather in Spain throughout the year, click the banner below to open.
+Here below are the averages and examples of what you can expect in terms of weather in Spain throughout the year.
 We’ve used the popular cities of Barcelona, Madrid, Seville, Malaga, and Palma as examples.

 - Spain in January: In Barcelona, pack for average temperatures of 5°C (41°F) to 15°C (59°F).
 On average, January in Barcelona is quite dry with only a handful of rainy days.
 Madrid will be a bit cooler with temperatures ranging from 1°C to 10°C (34-50°F) with around 9 days of rain.
 Places like Seville, Malaga, and Palma will hover between 6°C (43°F) to 16°C (61°F) with about 10 days of rain each.